btnguyen2k/gocosmos/SQL.md

 #### DELETE

-Summary: this statement is used to delete an existing document.
+Summary: delete an existing document.

 Syntax: `DELETE FROM <db-name>.<collection-name> WHERE id=<id-value>`